Ex-pat Syrians camp on Turk border, convoy barred

 "It is the hope of all of Syrians abroad to rebuild our country, into a democratic one without extremists forces."

-Tarif Khashaneh, 39, left his home in a Damascus suburb in March, when the anti-Assad protests broke out, and found work with an IT company in Saudi Arabia.
+Tarif Khashaneh, 39, left his home in a Damascus suburb in March, when the anti-Assad protests borke out, and found work with an IT company in Saudi Arabia.

 "We are trying to help to relieve the suffering of the people there. but there is no way to reach them.
 By being here we are sending the message that we share their suffering," Khashaneh said.